gemi254/FreeBoard_9DOFRazor_AHRS/README.md

 "#define CALIBRATION__MAGN_USE_EXTENDED true"
 and  re-compile the file with the calibration data.

-Upload the hex file and connect Razor IMU with the freeboard..
+Upload the hex file and connect Razor IMU with the freeboard via USB port..